prisma-collective/docs/docs/methodologies/Developmental Regenerative Evaluation/a. Introduction.md

 Evaluation here is a dance between [[docs/Glossary/Enactment|doing]] and [[developmental evaluation|sensing]].
 During an [[action-learning journey]] in Accra, youth-led recycling initiatives weren’t just measured by tons of plastic diverted.
 Through participatory storytelling and [[Warm Data Labs|relational mapping]], we surfaced how their work rewired local power dynamics—empowering women traders to co-design waste-to-energy microgrids. *That* is the alchemy of valuing energy flows.

 #### **Tools as Living Systems**
-Our tools—[[Holochain|decentralized governance protocols]], [[speech-to-currency]] systems, [[bot arrays]]—are designed to evolve with the communities using them.
+Our tools—[[Holochain|decentralized governance protocols]], [[Speech-to-Currency]] systems, [[bot arrays]]—are designed to evolve with the communities using them.
 Like a river shaping its banks, our methodologies adapt to the terrain, guided by questions like:
 - *What does this place need to become more of itself?*
 - *How do we honor both data and intuition in our learning?*